MindscapeHQ/serilog-sinks-raygun/README.md

 `default: null`

-Crash reports sent to Raygun from this Serilog sink will include HTTP context details where present.
+Crash reports sent to Raygun from this Serilog sink will include HTTP context details if present.
 (Currently only supported in .NET Framework applications).
 This option lets you specify a list of form fields that you do not want to be sent to Raygun.

 Setting `ignoredFormFieldNames` to a list that only contains "*" will cause no form fields to be sent to Raygun.
 Placing * before, after or at both ends of an entry will perform an ends-with, starts-with or contains operation respectively.